OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Authentication

 - Implement basic knowledge of agent, principal, credential, and object into an OS
-- Implement an working authentication by using sensitivity and hashes as an basic concept
+- Implement and working authentication by using sensitivity and hashes as a basic concept
 - Be able to label weakness of each hashes method within an OS

 ### Access Control

 - Summarize the two most important step within access control
 - Differentiate between authorization and authentication within access control
-- Givin a list of scenario, be able to distinguish if they are discretionary or mandatory access control
+- Given a list of scenario, be able to distinguish if they are discretionary or mandatory access control

 ## Cryptography

 - Implement a basic cypher within your OS
 - User need to memorize this statement “The cryptography's benefit relies entirely on the secrecy of the key.”
-- User can implement an cryptographic hashes to protect OS from potential attack
+- User can implement cryptographic hashes to protect OS from potential attack

 ### Distributed System Security

-- Givin a list of websites, be able to tell if they are secure or not
+- Given a list of websites, be able to tell if they are secure or not
-- User are able to create an secure distributed system
+- User are able to create and secure distributed system
 - From a list of 5 definitions, being able to pick out authentication approaches within them

 ## Advanced Programming